Cerebral palsy primarily in the legs is called spastic diplegia.

 Many individuals with spastic diplegia learn how to effectively manage their symptoms and boost leg mobility through neuroplasticity.

 The primary management intervention for spastic diplegia is physical therapy.

-One of the main goals of physical therapy for cerebral palsy is to promote neuroplasticity through exercises designed to improve , relieve spasticity, strengthen underused muscles, and improve range of motion.
+One of the main goals of physical therapy for individuals with cerebral palsy is to promote neuroplasticity through exercises designed to improve gait, relieve spasticity, strengthen underused muscles, and improve range of motion.

 You learn how to perform the exercises in physical therapy, but it’s also very important to practice them at home on your own time to get the repetitions necessary to strengthen neural pathways in the brain.

 Oftentimes, individuals with cerebral palsy have developed a habit of walking with an improper gait, so learning to walk with better form will likely be challenging.
 However, in the long run, walking with an improved gait pattern can reduce pain and inhibit further development of spasticity.

 A big part of having cerebral palsy is focusing on what you can do and working towards improvements.